 - 1. The possession of goods must be with the consent of the owner.
 If possession has been obtained dishonestly or by a trick, a valid pledge cannot be effected. - 2.
 The pledgee should have no notice of the pledger's defect of title.
-If the pledgee knows that the pledger has a defective title, the pledge will not be valid. - (i) In the given question, Shyam had no notice of the Govind's defect of title.
+If the pledgee knows that the pledger has a defective title, the pledge will not be valid. - In the given question, Shyam had no notice of the Govind's defect of title.
+He acted in ordinary - (i) In the given question, Shyam had no notice of the Govind's defect of title.
 He acted in ordinary course of business of a mercantile agent considering Govind as owner of the good and genuinely handed over the proceed of the sale to him.
 Therefore, said transaction is invalid.
 Thus, Govind shall be liable to indemnify Shyam for his payment to Manohar. - (ii) Govind shall not be liable to indemnify Shyam as selling of prohibited drugs is a prohibited act and against the public policy.